 More information on electric-assist bikes.

-Bike and boat tours have long been popular among our clients, but interest has been surging..
-We’ve identified several reasons:
+2. Bike and boat tours have long been popular among our clients, but interest has been surging.
+Here’s why:

-2. It’s easy to take a day off from cycling and enjoy the scenery from the boat deck other than the bike saddle (also a great advantage to travel partners with different experience, stamina or enthusiasm levels).
+- It’s easy to take a day off from cycling and enjoy the scenery from the boat deck instead of the bike saddle (also a great advantage to travel partners with different experience, stamina or enthusiasm levels).

 1. Inexpensive self-contained tours, where they’d have to plan everything, carry their own gear, plot their own routes, organize their own lodging (often camping)